eggduzao/SingleCellRnaSeq/README.md

 # SingleCellRnaSeq

-This is a prototype for the single cell analysis pipeline from Elo Lab.
+This is a prototype for the single cell analysis workflow from Elo Lab.